 Functional nutrition takes into account your body’s specific needs.
 Rather than following a generic diet, functional nutrition focuses on your personal genetics, lab values, and lifestyle.

-Through a healthy, nutritious diet along with fasting, you can slow down the aging process and renew your health.
+A healthy, nutritious diet and fasting can slow down the aging process and renew your health.
 Regular exercise and caloric restriction can increase the bone marrow’s stem cell content and reduce stress and inflammation in your body.

 How Can Fasting Help?

 Fasting causes your body to turn on sirtuins.
 These genes can actually help to repair DNA and keep other genes that cause aging silent.
 Studies with mice have shown that fasting causes cells to break down fatty acids instead of glucose.
 This caused stem cells to become more regenerative.